-Fifteen-year-old Scouts are eligible to participate in a two week CIT program.
+Scouts who are at least fifteen years old are eligible to participate in a two week CIT program.
 For the regular price of one week at camp, Scouts receive two weeks of leadership development training as well as hands on experience working in camp program areas.
-The CIT program consists of the 1st week of camp plus one other week working on-the-job in a program area.
+The CIT program consists of the 1st week of camp plus one other week working onthe-job in a program area.
 Scouts completing the CIT program will be given special consideration for employment on the camp staff the following year.

 Registration for the CIT program is NOT available online.
-Interested Scouts may call Carolyn Cruson at 203-951-0237 for more information or may go to: www.ctyankee.org/scoutsbsacamp to print out the CIT Application.
+Interested Scouts may call Carolyn Cruson at 203-951-0237 for more information or may go to: sequassen.org to print out the CIT Application.